 My parents’ lives changed when their children married and moved away: my sister and brother to Oregon and my wife Donna and I to Anaheim California.
 To stay close to my siblings, my Dad and Mom moved up to Eugene Oregon, where, after a full life, enjoying their grandchildren and tending a huge vegetable garden, they passed away.
 My father died December 12, 1982 and mother died January 25, 1987.
 Orville George and June Eldretta’s children were Ronald Orville, Judith June, and myself.

 Gerald Lee Gibson—myself, was born April 7, 1942 in Los Angeles.
 Since my generation is an ongoing project, I will keep it brief.
 It would take a volume to cover my life so far.
-My early childhood, as well, as my siblings, is covered in my Dad’s biography.
+My early childhood, as well, as my siblings, is covered in my dad’s biography, which was passed down to my older brother's son.
 My wife and I have raised three wonderful children, Jennifer Irene, Matthew Lee, and Kerri Ann, who will write their own genealogies.
-Currently my wife Donna and I live now in Fort Worth, Texas, and my daughter Kerri’s family lives in neighboring Southlake with our two twin grandsons, Jakob and Clayton.
+Currently my wife Donna and I live now in Fort Worth, Texas, and my daughter Kerri’s family lives in neighboring Southlake with our two twin grandsons, Jakob and Clayton, and infant Micah.
 Jennifer lives in Colorado with my granddaughter Megan, and Matthew, a teacher, lives with his wife Aki and my three granddaughters, Mira, Kira, and Sara, in Hokkaido, Japan.